Search

 French Polynesian Kava Strains

-Not much is known about strains from here as they have poorly documented or lost over time.
+Not much is known about strains from here as they have been poorly documented or lost over time.
 Drinking kava here is based on clan and class.
-It is known for being a formalized procedure with the goal of creating peace and stimulating discussion as well as supporting rank within the native culture.
-Unlike other islands, the attitude towards kava shifted, and was seen as a pagan symbol by the French government and was suppressed.
+It is known for being a formalized procedure to create peace, stimulating discussion, and supporting rank within the native culture.
+Unlike other islands, the attitude towards kava shifted and was seen as a pagan symbol by the French government and was suppressed.
 As the islands have gotten more autonomy, kava culture is starting to emerge to get back their traditional roots.

 So what’s the big deal?